reactjs/react.dev/src/content/learn/removing-effect-dependencies.md

 And the linter would be right!
 Since `roomId` may change over time, this would introduce a bug in your code.

-**To remove a dependency, "prove" to the linter that it *doesn't need* to be a dependency.** For example, you can move `roomId` out of your component to prove that it's not reactive and won't change on re-renders:
+**To remove a dependency, "prove" to the linter that it *doesn't need* to be a dependency.** For example, you can move `roomId` out of your Component to prove that it's not reactive and won't change on re-renders:

 ```js {2,9}
 const serverUrl = 'https://localhost:1234';